By continuing to use this site, you agree to our use of cookies.

 Getting you and your family to the new home also involves expenses.
 If you’re driving, you’ll need to budget for fuel.
 AAA’s gas cost calculator is a good resource for estimating those expenses.

-Set-up fees for new home
+Set-up fees for the new household

 In addition to mortgage or rent payments, there are other expenses related to setting up a new household in another state.
 Here are some helpful items to include in your budget: